khallammarellus-rgb/Warcraft-Commander/README.md

 # WoW Commander Alpha Project

-Build an interactive tiled globe of Azeroth for **Google Earth Pro** — wargaming, roleplay, and campaign markup.
+Interactive tiled globe of Azeroth for **Google Earth Pro** — wargaming, roleplay, and campaign markup.

 **Azeroth Explorer** ships the maps only (no wargame layer).
 Run `scripts/Build Azeroth Explorer.command` and find the zip in `exports/`.
 See [docs/EXPLORER_RELEASE.md](docs/EXPLORER_RELEASE.md).